ajoborgvold/color-react-new/README.md

 ## Stumbling and learning points
 ### Working with react-colorful
 For aesthetic reasons, I chose not to use the HTML `input` element `type="color"` and instead use the `<HexColorPicker />` component from the third-party library react-colorful.
-This allowed me to customize the styling of the displayed color swatch to better match the app's overall design.
-Since I've never worked with this third-party library before, it challenged me in various ways, e.g.:
+This allows customized styling of the displayed color swatch and ensures consistency in styling across browsers and devices.
+Working with this third-party library involved e.g.:
-- Accessing the color data correctly and storing it in a JS object together with the data from the HTML `select` element.
-Due to the color picker not being a native HTML element, the data from the two form elements has to be handled differently which adds an extra layer of complexity to the already complex React form.
+- Accessing the color data and managing it using the React hook `useState` together with the data from the HTML `select` element.
+Due to the color picker not being a native HTML element, the data from the two form elements has to be handled differently.
-- Continuously updating this form data object using `useState` whenever the value of one of the form elements changes, and passing the object's values appropriately when making the fetch request to the API.
 - Ensuring both accessibility and a good UX on all types of devices and for mouse as well as keyboard navigation.

+## Ideas for future improvements
+- Add tooltips on form elements to provide information to the user about the functionallity of each element.
+This should be a supplement to the modal with user instructions.
+- Turn the app into a PWA.